itoritsu/FedIA/README.md

-# Supplementary Information for FedIA
+# FedIA: A Plug-and-Play Importance-Aware Gradient Pruning Aggregation Method for Domain-Robust Federated Graph Learning on Node Classification

 This repository provided the CODE of paer named *FedIA: A Plug-and-Play Importance-Aware Gradient Pruning Aggregation Method for Domain-Robust Federated Graph Learning on Node Classification*.